Stable Quantum-Correlated Many Body States through Engineered Dissipation: Mechanism of dissipative cooling

+(for brevity we omit the explicit form of the double sum).
 From the fermionic Lindblad equation (\ref{eq:DM_secular}) one can n obtain the steady-state population of the quasiparticle levels given by:

 This analytical expression allows one to theoretically identify the optimal value of the parameter $h$, for which the steady-state quasiparticle number is minimal.
 As a test, we calculate an optimal value of $h = 1.60$ for the model parameters in Fig.~\ref{fig:s4}a, close to the experimentally determined value of $h = 1.65$.
+This coincides with the upper edge of the quasiparticle band.

 As a next step, it is instructive to verify the validity of the secular approximation.
 To this end, we first compare the analytical prediction (\ref{eq:QP_occupation}) with the exact numerical calculation.
 The result for weak auxiliary-system coupling, $\theta/\pi=0.001$, is illustrated in Fig.~\ref{FigSecular}.
+We use the value $h=J+g$ for ancilla field, which agrees with the optimal value above.
 We observe excellent agreement in all regions of the phase diagram and for different values of unitary evolution periods $M$ before a reset.

-Further, we study the case of stronger coupling $\theta/\pi=0.05$ (Fig.~\ref{FigSecularLarge}).
+Further, we study the case of stronger coupling $\theta/\pi=0.01$ (Fig.~\ref{FigSecularLarge}).
 Interestingly, at the critical point $g=J$, the secular approximation remains accurate.
 In the two gapped phases, the approximation captures qualitative features, but significant deviations from exact results are visible, especially near the band edges.
 Nevertheless, secular approximation provides a good guide for identifying optimal auxiliary parameters.